Joel Iskowitz

-Joel Iskowitz (born August 15, 1946) is an American designer, book illustrator, print artist and stamp, coin and medal designer.
+Joel Iskowitz (August 15, 1946-April 23, 2026) was an American designer, book illustrator, print artist and stamp, coin and medal designer.
 From an initial interest in medical illustration, this graphic artist has branched to other fields.
 He specializes in highly realistic art resulting from extensive research to make his designs as accurate as possible.
 His philatelic (stamp) designs, he once said, "must be super accurate and well documented, for if you get so much as an animal's tuft of fur out of place on a philatelic design you will hear from someone critical of your design."
 Among his coin designs are the reverse of the 2009 Lincoln Bicentennial penny (3rd of 4: Professional Life in Illinois), 2008 Arizona State Quarter, 2009 District of Columbia Quarter, and the 2016 Nancy Reagan First Spouse Gold Coin.
 In 2011 he was inducted into the Hunter College Hall of Fame.
 A major address on his career as a designer of commemorative coins and medals, at the Museum of American Finance in October 2015, was aired on C-SPAN.